abk9778singha/learn-triangles/README.md

 ## Documentation -

 This app is built using HTML, JavaScript and CSS for styling.
-It helps user to learn about traingles using quiz and interactions.
+It helps user to learn about triangles using quiz and interactions.

 Features -